Data & ResearchAI SearchStartupsAI CitationsAEO

 Why does Perplexity never cite startup brands?

 Perplexity's retrieval system prioritizes high-authority editorial sources, established review platforms, and publications with long track records.
 These sources naturally cover incumbent brands with years of accumulated coverage.
 Startups without extensive G2 reviews, editorial mentions, and industry presence do not appear in the source pool Perplexity draws from.
-This has resulted in zero startup citations across three consecutive weeks as of May 2026.
+This produced zero startup citations across three consecutive weeks in May 2026, and Perplexity has stayed near zero (about 5%) since, the lowest of any engine.

 Which AI search engine should startups prioritize?